 Lemons are used in many popular Greek dishes, including baked chicken Athenian, broiled lamb chops, shrimp scampi, and avgolemono soup, the Greek version of chicken soup (which is made with chicken, lemon, eggs, and rice).

-Garlic is one of the earliest documented examples of plants employed for treatment of disease and maintenance of health.
+Garlic is one of the earliest documented examples of plants employed for the treatment of disease and maintenance of health.
 Hippocrates, the revered physician who said, “Let food be thy medicine, and medicine be thy food,” prescribed garlic for a variety of conditions.

 Modern research indicates that garlic may help improve heart health in a number of ways, may protect against cancer, and is a triple threat against infections, boasting antibacterial, antiviral, and antifungal properties.